Kroll Associates UK

 Nexus Place, 25 Farringdon Street

-Andrew Beckett is a Managing Director in Kroll’s Investigations and Disputes practice, and heads the EMEA Cyber practice.
+Andrew Beckett is a Managing Director and EMEA Leader for Kroll’s Cyber Risk Practice.
 Andrew began his career at GCHQ where he held a variety of roles including head of the branch responsible for providing cyber security advice to government departments and penetration testing.
 He also served in the Organisation for the Prohibition of Chemical Weapons (OPCW).
 This is an International Civil Service organisation operating under the auspices of the UN where Andrew was the first head of the Office of Confidentiality and Security and charged with setting up this team.
 Andrew went on to run his own commercial consultancies before joining Airbus Defence and Space in the UK as the head of Cyber Defence, a role he filled for five years before joining Kroll.
 Andrew is a visiting professor of Cyber Security at the University of South Wales.

 - Wrote and delivered a paper to an international audience which shaped the collection of intelligence from satellite phones.